sylefeb/Silice/projects/README.md

 A small demo featuring a font and text buffer

 *Requires*: [VGA DAC](DIYVGA.md)\
-*Tested on*: IceStick, Mojo V3
+*Tested on*: ULX3S, IceStick, Mojo V3

 ## Arithmetic

-Divider (because we need one!), multiplier and pipelined multiplier.
+Divider (because we need one), multiplier and pipelined multiplier.

 # Notes and tips